turingschool/mod-0-curriculum/session3/index.md

   <ol>
     <li>Before we do this, make sure the driver is in the home directory by typing <code>cd</code></li>
     <li>Create a new directory called <code>session_3_git_practice</code>.
 Inside of that directory, create three files called <code>coding_languages.txt</code>,<code>programming_terms.txt</code>, and<code>git_terms.txt</code>.</li>
-    <li>Tell git to start watching the <code>session_3_git_practice</code> directory.</li>
+    <li>Initialize git in the <code>session_3_git_practice</code> directory.</li>
-    <li>Before you check the status, predict what it will say.
-Then, check the current status.</li>
+    <li>Before you check the status, predict what the output will be.
+Then, run the command to check the current status.</li>
     <li>Add <code>coding_languages.txt</code> to the staging area.</li>
     <li>Make your first commit in this directory.
 What should the commit message here be?</li>
-    <li>Before you check the status, predict what it will say.
+    <li>Before you check the status, predict what the output will be.
 Then, check the current status.</li>
     <li>Add <code>programming_terms.txt</code> and<code>git_terms.txt</code> to the staging area.</li>
     <li>Make your second commit in this directory.
 This commit should include both files from the previous step.
 What should the commit message here be?
 Why?
 What conventions have we talked about?</li>
     <li>Use atom to add the names of two separate coding languages to <code>coding_languages.txt</code>.
 You may Google "programming languages" if you can't think of any.</li>
-    <li>Before you check the status, predict what it will say.
+    <li>Before you check the status, predict what the output will be.
 Then, check the current status.</li>
-    <li>Before you check the difference between your last commit and what the file looks like now, predict what it will say.
+    <li>Before you check the difference between your last commit and what the file looks like now, predict what the output will be.
 Then, check the diff.</li>
     <li>Add the changes to the staging area.</li>
-    <li>Before you check the status, predict what it will say.
+    <li>Before you check the status, predict what the output will be.
 Then, check the current status.</li>
     <li>Commit the changes using a properly formatted commit message.</li>
-    <li>Before you check the status, predict what it will say.
+    <li>Before you check the status, predict what the output will be.
 Then, check the current status.</li>
     <li>Repeat steps 10-16 again, adding the names of some programming terms and some git terms to the respective files.</li>
     <li>Add and commit the changes to these two files <strong>together</strong> with a properly formatted commit message.</li>
   </ol>